Student64-bit/AWS-Simple-Document-Language-Translator/README.md

 ## AWS Services Utilized

 - **Amazon Simple Storage Service (S3):** Utilized for storing documents requiring translation.
-- **AWS Lambda:** Used to translate documents within the S3 bucket upon invocation.
+- **AWS Lambda & AWS Translate:** Used to translate documents within the S3 bucket upon invocation.
 - **AWS IAM:** To leverage least privileges to the different Aws services used for best security practices.

 ## Architecture